jimwang99/riscv-training/slide/bs/01-lecture.intro.md

 -   SPIKE: golden ISA simulator
     -   Only for RISC-V
+    -   Usually used as reference for HW design
 -   QEMU: full-system simulator
     -   Used for software stack development
+-   Imperas ISS
+    -   Comercial

 ### Debugger